Problems with Latching On or Sucking

 confidence to rise and fall.
 Try to keep perspective by having a sense of humor.
 Think

-about how far your baby and you have come since his or her birth, not how far you
+about how far your baby and you have come since their birth, not how far you still

 Get support.
 Stay in touch with the baby's healthcare provider and a certified lactation